 - False-positive result.
-The test result is positive, but you actually don't have antibodies and you did not have an infection in the past.
-A false-positive result could give you a false sense of security that you're protected from getting another COVID-19 infection — and even with a true positive result, immunity is questionable.
+The test result is positive.
+But you actually don't have antibodies at the time of the test.
+A false-positive result could give you a false sense of security that you're protected from getting another COVID-19 infection.
+Even with a true positive result, your personal level of immunity may vary.

 - False-negative result.
-You have antibodies to the COVID-19 virus, but the test does not detect them.
-Or you're tested too soon after infection and your body has not had time to develop antibodies.
+You have antibodies to the COVID-19 virus.
+But the test doesn't find them.
+Or you're tested too soon after infection and your body hasn't had time to make antibodies.

 How you prepare

-Your doctor or testing center will provide instructions for where to go for testing and how the test will be done.
-Plan to wear a face mask to and from the testing center.
-Anyone who comes with you will need to wear one, too.
+Your doctor or testing center will tell you where to go for testing and how the test will be done.
+Ask if you, and anyone who comes with you, need to wear a face mask to and from the testing center.

 What you can expect

-To conduct an antibody test for COVID-19, typically a health care professional takes a blood sample, usually by a finger prick or by drawing blood from a vein in your arm.
-Then the sample is tested in a lab to determine whether you've developed antibodies against the COVID-19 virus.
+To do a COVID-19 antibody test, typically a member of your health care team takes a blood sample.
+It's taken by a finger prick or by drawing blood from a vein in your arm.
+Then the sample goes to a lab for testing to find out whether you've developed antibodies against the COVID-19 virus.

 COVID-19 antibody test results may be ready the same day as your test at some sites.
-Other places may have to send test samples out to a lab for analysis, so results may not be available for a few days.
+Other places may have to send test samples out to a lab for testing.
+So results may not be ready for a few days.

 COVID-19 antibody test results could be:

 - Positive.
-A positive test means you have COVID-19 antibodies in your blood, which indicates past infection with the virus.
-It's possible to have a positive test result even if you never had any symptoms of COVID-19.
-False-positive test results can occur.
-It may be that the test detected antibodies to a coronavirus closely related to the COVID-19 virus or that the test quality was flawed.
+A positive test means you have COVID-19 antibodies in your blood.
+A positive result shows past infection with the virus.
+It's possible to have a positive test result even if you've never had any COVID-19 symptoms.
+False-positive test results can happen.
+It may be that the test found antibodies to a coronavirus closely related to the COVID-19 virus.
+Or the test quality may have been flawed.

 - Negative.
-A negative test means that you have no COVID-19 antibodies, so you probably were not infected with the COVID-19 virus in the past.
-Because it takes time for antibodies to develop, false-negative test results can happen if the blood sample is collected too soon after your infection started.
+A negative test means that you have no COVID-19 antibodies.
+So you probably were not infected with the COVID-19 virus in the past.
+Because it takes time for antibodies to be made, false-negative test results can happen if the blood sample is collected too soon after your infection started.
 In some cases, the test may be flawed.